Ji So-yun: Club career

 On 29 August 2020, Ji led Chelsea to a 2–0 win over Manchester City by performing the role of the key playmaker in the Women's FA Community Shield, held for the first time since 2008.
 She was named the Player of the Match by BBC, which broadcast the match.
 At the end of 2020, she was on the list of eleven nominees for The Best FIFA Women's Player award alongside her teammates Pernille Harder and Sam Kerr.
 In the light of her performances for Chelsea over the years and the instrumental role she played in Chelsea's 2020–21 FA WSL winning team, Suzanne Wrack of The Guardian claimed that Ji was the best foreign player in the history of WSL.
 Chelsea won all domestic cups in addition to the league title during the season, achieving a quadruple.

 After spending eight years with Chelsea, Ji left the club following the 2021–22 season.
 She made over 200 appearances and scored 68 goals in all competitions, and won six league titles, four FA Cups, two league cups, and one Community Shield.

 On 24 May 2022, Ji returned to her homeland and joined WK League side Suwon FC, her first spell with a South Korean club.
 On her WK League debut on 18 August 2022, she scored a brace in a 3–0 victory against Boeun Sangmu.
 She had helped Suwon advance to the final at the 2023 WK League, and scored two goals in a 3–1 first leg win over Incheon Hyundai Steel Red Angels.
 Despite her effort, her club lost 7–5 on aggregate after the second leg.

 On 24 January 2024, the National Women's Soccer League club Seattle Reign FC announced that they had signed Ji on a two-year contract through the 2025 season.

+After spending two seasons with the Reign, including a loan spell at Women's Super League 2 club Birmingham City, Ji rejoined her former club Suwon FC in January 2026.
+During the 2025–26 AFC Women's Champions League, she scored the opener in the 4–0 quarter-final win over Wuhan Jianghan University, but missed a penalty in the 2–1 semi-final loss to North Korean club Naegohyang.